shaangontia/module-federation/README.md

 I am using Module federation plugin of webpack to bundle the remote applications (app-1 and app-2) and use them as a dependencies inside container app.

-Not: This is not a Monorepo structure.
+Note: This is not a Monorepo structure.